Chetana-05/Web-Navigator-AI-Agent/README.md

 - Products show "Flipkart Assured" badges and exchange offers
 - "Top Discount of the Sale" tags are visible

-These screenshots demonstrate the agent's successful navigation to both major e-commerce platforms and its ability to extract product information from the search results pages.

-## Troubleshooting

-### Common Issues

-1. **Ollama not running**
-   - Solution: Start Ollama server with `ollama serve`

-2. **Browser fails to launch**
-   - Solution: Reinstall Playwright browsers with `python -m playwright install chromium`

-3. **No products found**
-   - Some websites may block automated access
-   - Try different search terms or wait a few minutes

-4. **Model not found**
-   - Download the model with `ollama pull phi3`

-### Getting Help

-If you encounter issues:
-1. Check that Ollama server is running
-2. Verify Python dependencies are installed
-3. Ensure Playwright browsers are installed
-4. Try running with `--headed` to see browser behavior

-## Learning Objectives

-This project teaches:
-- Web automation with Playwright
-- Local AI integration with Ollama
-- Web scraping and data extraction
-- Command line interface development
-- Python async programming
-- JSON data handling

 ## Next Steps